 Sensei's loyalty with the Shukokai Karate Union, began in 1976 earning him a life time membership with a 20 year red licence.
 In June 2010 on the annual week's training gasshuku course in Rhodes he was presented with his Shichi dan 7th degree diploma by Sensei Stan Knighton 9th degree.

-Sensei's proudest moments from teaching, are from his daughter & son , Jade and Jordan, gaining 2nd Dan & 4th degree black belt status.
-Also his grandson Lennon, received his 1st degree black belt diploma at the age of ten .
-25/11/18 Lennon is now training for his 2nd Degree , which is due in November 2020
+Sensei's proudest moments from teaching, are with his daughter Jade gaining 2nd Dan & son Jordan 4th degree black belt status.
+Also his grandson Lennon, receiving his 1st degree black belt diploma at the age of ten 25/11/18 Lennon is now training for his 2nd Degree , which is due in November 2020

 Sensei's latested achievements include , receiving his gold licence for 40 loyal years service & support within the SKU by Sensei Stan Knighton.
 06/03/16 at the area course in Sandbach.
 Also Sensei Dave was promoted with his 8th Degree diploma from Sensei Stan knighton 10th degree at the instructors course.
 28/04/18